haesleinhuepf/git-bob-playground/.github/ISSUE_TEMPLATE/bioimage_analysis.md

 * Labels objects in a binary image and can split object that are touching.. nsitk.touching_objects_labeling(binary_image)

-* Applies a bilateral filter to smooth the image. nsitk.bilateral_filter(image, radius=10.0)

 * Applies the Laplacian of Gaussian filter to find edges in an image. nsitk.laplacian_of_gaussian_filter(image, sigma=1.0)